GoDz3rK/BRA-Addons/README.md

 # License

-BRA Addons is licensed under the GNU General Public License [(GPLv3)](https://github.com/GoDz3rK/BRA-Addons/blob/main/LICENSE).
+We will not upload the addons and keys folder on git to avoid unauthorized redistribution.
+All the data are on the Steam Workshop regularized by the Steam Workshop Agreements and the GNU General Public License [(GPLv3)](https://github.com/GoDz3rK/BRA-Addons/blob/main/LICENSE).